Introduction and Overview

 - The Uphold Key

-Vault uses a multi-sig solution that requires two keys to move funds.
-As you alone hold two keys, you’re always in control.
+Vault uses a multi-signature (“multi-sig”) setup that requires two of your three keys to move funds.

 Lose either of your keys and Uphold will help you replace it, restoring access to the funds in your wallet.

-The Uphold Key can co-sign transactions from your Vault to your Uphold wallet, and assist with key replacement.
+The Uphold Key can co-sign transactions (that you initiate) from your Vault to your Uphold wallet, and it can also help with key replacement.

-This is generated at setup and stored securely and locally on your device for convenience and is automatically used whenever you initiate a transfer of assets from Vault into your Uphold trading account.
+This key is generated when you set up your Vault and is stored securely on your device.
+For convenience, it’s automatically used (alongside the Uphold Key) whenever you transfer assets from Vault into your Uphold trading account.

-Once generated, your Vault Key will be backed up to your iCloud or Google Drive account in case you lose your device.
-Remember: Uphold can never access or see this key.Generated during the initial setup, your Backup Key serves as a secondary access point to your Vault assets.
+Your Backup Key is generated during setup and serves as a secondary way to access your Vault assets.
 It comes into play under rare circumstances, such as if you lose access to the Uphold platform, or if you wish to move your assets without involving Uphold.

-As part of the Vault onboarding process, you'll be guided through the steps to create and securely back up this key.
-For enhanced security, it's crucial to store your Backup Key in a location separate from your Vault Key.
+As part of setting up your Vault, you’ll be guided through the steps to create this key and back it up securely.
+For better security, make sure you store your Backup Key in a location separate from your Vault Key.
 This ensures that a potential breach of your iCloud or Google Drive account doesn't compromise both keys simultaneously.

 This is used day to day, as directed by you, to co-sign transactions from your Vault into your Uphold wallet.